Function Transformation

 A function transformation shifts, stretches, compresses, or reflects the graph of a parent function by modifying its formula in a systematic way.

-Why is Function Transformation important?
+What is the Function Transformation formula?

 How Function Transformation Connects to Other Ideas